 Colombians don’t follow strict time frames like in the U.S. Being on time for dinner parties and casual meetings is not imperative for Colombians.
 Meetings do not always follow a linear pattern, although there may be an agenda.
 Further, meetings will last as long as they need to, time is not an issue, so do not try to rush.

 According to the new Economic Foundation Happy Planet Index, Colombia has the second happiest population of the World!
 Vanuatu Island is at number one in this ranking.

 Colombia is a beautiful country, with a great deal of biodiversity.
 It has coastal mountains, plains, jungles and the Andes.
 Colombia is the only country in South America that has coasts and beaches on both Atlantic and Pacific Oceans.

 The above tips are meant to help you interact and get along better with the host culture, so you can take away a positive experience and gain a better understanding of the culture on your next Colombia eco tour.
-To start planning your next adventure please fill out our Colombia tours page or give us a call at (866) 577-2462!
+To start planning your next adventure visit our Colombia tours page or give us a call at (866) 577-2462.